cityofaustin/ags-service-publisher/README.md

 #### Additional arguments

-- `create_backups`: By default, backups are created when publishing MapServer and GeocodeServer services.
+- `create_backups`: By default, backups are created when publishing MapServer, ImageServer and GeocodeServer services.

     A `Backups` subdirectory is created in the same directory as the source file(s), and a copy of the services to be published are placed there with a timestamp appended.